web-illinois/ilw-video/README.md

 By default, the container uses the same 16:9 aspect ratio used by standard YouTube videos.

-An individual video may be given a custom aspect ratio using the component's `aspectRatio` attribute.
+An individual video may be given a custom aspect ratio using the component's `aspectratio` attribute.
-For example, a YouTube short would use `aspectRatio="9/16"`.
+For example, a YouTube short would use `aspectratio="9/16"`.

 If all videos on a page should use a common custom aspect ratio, the component's aspect ratio may be reset using the `--ilw-video--aspect-ratio` css variable.
-For example, a page with multiple YouTube shorts might use the following style rule instead of setting each component's `aspectRatio` attribute.
+For example, a page with multiple YouTube shorts might use the following style rule instead of setting each component's `aspectratio` attribute.

 ```css
 <style>